digital-asset/daml/infra/macos/1-create-box/README.md

 # Note on major macOS versions

-The instructions below have been tested on a macOS Catalina host to create a macOS Catalina guest.
-While I believe it is possible to _run_ different combinations of the guest/host macOS versions, the documentation for the macinbox project is pretty clear that it is not possible to _create_ Catalina images from earlier OSes, nor earlier OS images from a Catalina host.
+The instructions below have been tested on a macOS Monterey (12.7) host to create a macOS Catalina guest.

-As I only have access to Catalina host systems, I have not been able to test older versions.
+> :warning: Note that the old `macinbox` approach does not work anymore: it is
+> not able to create Catalina images from a Montery host, and does not know
+> about any OS version more recent than Catalina.
+>
+> (If you're not sure what this refers to, see the git history of this file if
+> you're curious, or just ignore it and move on to how things do work as of
+> October 2023.)

 # Machine Setup